Benjamin Moore Affinity Collection: Gray, Greige, Beige & Taupe

 More about Storm

-- If you put it with opposite colours (ie: yellow/orange) you will bring out the purple undertones even more (as opposites attract).
-You might want to avoid Storm if you have anything in those warm tones including oak and fabrics.
+- If you put it with opposite colours (ie: yellow/orange/green) you will bring out the purple undertones even more (opposites attract – just ask Tim)

 - Storm can look amazing with cherry toned wood, walnut and espresso

 - Storm has an LRV of 34.78 so it’s definitely in the medium-depths

 Read more: The Best DARK Paint Colours for a DARK Room!

 Weimaraner is the PERFECT example of a taupe paint colour with its beautiful, rich undertones.
 And being a taupe, Weimaraner is a WARM paint colour, known for flashing a subtle WARM purple undertone (which means it’s purple-pink, not purple-blue).

 Look how light Weimaraner looks on an exterior – exteriors can be tricky!